wlhamilton/SARSCoV2-global-sequence-distribution/README.md

 World region names:
 https://ourworldindata.org/world-region-map-definitions

-Data on population, GDP per capita and World Bank income classification were taken for the year 2016
+Data on population, GDP per capita and World Bank income classification were taken for the year 2016.

-Some country/ region names were changed or dropped to consistify across datasets as per the code
+Some country/ region names were changed or dropped to consistify across datasets as per the code.